-Crystal Cruises, Hapag Lloyd Cruises, Norwegian Cruise Line, Oceania Cruises, Regent Seven Seas, Saga, and Silversea are currently visiting the Mexican port.
+Crystal, Hapag Lloyd, NCL-Norwegian, Oceania, RSSC-Regent Seven Seas, Saga UK and Silversea are currently visiting the Mexican port.
 Once a popular resort which drew an international slate of A-list celebrities, the fortunes of Acapulco turned when crime in the region increased.

 During the last few years the port city, with a population of around 800,000, was plagued by violence from drug cartels.
 It saw more murders than any other Mexican city - 903 in 2015.